College of Business

 1 All of the above minors are available to students outside of the College of Business.
 Course prerequisites should be taken into account when planning a minor area of study.

-Approved Double Major and Major/Minor Combinations Within a Single Department in the College of Business
+Approved Double Major and Major/Minor Combinations Within the College of Business

 - Accounting with Business Finance